msays2000/Guides/README.md

-# runbooks
+# HowTos
-General run-books for some interesting tasks
+General HowTos for some interesting tasks

 1. [Mount OCI Object Storage as local file system using rclone+fuse](./oracle-object-storage-mount.md)